 - What is pruritus ani?

 This refers to itching around the anal area.
 It is often most troublesome at night or following a bowel movement.

 - What causes pruritus ani?

-Excessive cleaning or wiping of the anal area is frequently the culprit.
+Excessive cleaning or wiping of the anal area is common cause.
 Excessive sweating in the area around the anus is another cause.
 Certain beverages, including alcohol, citrus, and caffeine-containing drinks may aggravate the problem.
 Rarely, infectious and skin conditions can cause pruritus ani.
 Poor hygiene is usually NOT the cause.
 Unfortunately, when the problem develops, individuals often compound the problem by excessively washing and cleaning the anal area, only to aggravate the symptoms.

 - How is pruritus ani treated?